Quantifying the stability of the anion ordering in SrVO$_2$H

 To get insight into the $n_{trans}$ dependency, we performed the same simulation as Fig.~\ref{fig:2}(a) but with different numbers of electrons.
 This is because the energy stabilization by the {\it trans} crystal field should be affected by a change of the number of electrons.
 Figures~\ref{fig:4}(a) and (b) present the total energies calculated using the number of electrons increased or decreased by two in the supercell, respectively.
 In other words, the electron occupation in the V-$d$ bands is $d^{1.75}$ and $d^{2.25}$ in average, for Figs.~\ref{fig:4}(a) and (b), respectively.
 For these calculation, the same amount of the background positive charge was introduced.
-We find that $\Delta$ decreased from $1.13$ eV in Fig.~\ref{fig:2}(a) to $0.61$ and $0.81$ eV in Figs.~\ref{fig:4}(a)--(b), respectively.
+We find that $\Delta$ is decreased from $1.13$ eV in Fig.~\ref{fig:2}(a) to $0.61$ and $0.81$ eV in Figs.~\ref{fig:4}(a)--(b), respectively.
 The enhanced stability of the {\it trans} configuration in the $d^2$ occupation pointed out and tested for some limited anion configurations in previous studies, is verified by our simulation for more intensive set of anion configurations.
 In fact, experimental studies showed that hydrogens are randomly distributed in $A$TiO$_{3-x}$H$_x$ ($A=$ Ca, Sr, Ba, Eu)~\cite{TiOH1,TiOH2,TiOH3,TiOH4}, SrV$_{1-x}$Ti$_x$O$_{1.5}$H$_{1.5}$~\cite{SVTiOH}, and SrCrO$_2$H~\cite{CrOH}, where the number of $d$ electrons are increased or decreased from SrVO$_2$H. Note that $\Delta$ can be decreased if one uses a larger supercell that can represent anion configurations not representable in our simulation.
 In this sense, $\Delta$ estimated in our study is its upper bound, and so the stability of the {\it trans} configuration against the change of the electron number can be lost more easily than our simulation.
-Here we point out that a fewer electron occupation than $d^2$ can induce a Jahn-Teller instability in the {\it trans} crystal field that makes $d_{xz}$ and $d_{yz}$ inequivalent, and in fact it takes place in our simulation: V-O length becomes different by up to 0.09 \AA \ along the $a$ and $b$ directions in the optimized crystal structure.
-It is interesting that a small reduction of electrons can provide an interesting platform of Jahn-Teller physics, while reducing a large number of electron will destabilize the crystal structures with the {\it trans} configuration.